grinnellm/SpawnIndex/CONDUCT.md

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.
+Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this code of conduct.
-Project maintainers who do not follow the Code of Conduct may be removed from the project team.
+Project maintainers who do not follow the code of conduct may be removed from the project team.

 Instances of abusive, harassing, or otherwise unacceptable behaviour may be